Skip to main content Skip to footer

 How to determine when a permit is required for residential construction projects?
 Please check the Building Permit Brochure for additional information.

-Please visit the Permits & Applications Hub for more detailed guidelines on the application procedure, necessary construction drawings and frequently asked questions on requirements for specific types of projects.
+Please visit the Building Permits and Applications page for more detailed guidelines on the application procedure, necessary construction drawings and frequently asked questions on requirements for specific types of projects.

 • Painting or decorating, window replacement (same size), re-roofing.